kg4zow/remarkable.jms1.info/src/info/ssh.md

 BE SURE TO USE A STRONG PASSPHRASE.
 Not just a pass*word*, but a pass*phrase*.
 This is because if anybody manages to steal a copy of your secret key file, this passphrase will be the only thing keeping them from being able to use it.

-This will create two files.
-The `id_rsa` file will contain the SECRET key, encrypted using whatever passphrase you entered.
+This will create two files in your `$HOME/.ssh/` directory.

+* The `id_rsa` file will contain the SECRET key, encrypted using whatever passphrase you entered.
 This file should never be shared with anybody, or copied to any machine that you don't have physical control over.

-The `id_rsa.pub` file contains your PUBLIC key.
+* The `id_rsa.pub` file contains your PUBLIC key.
 This *can* be shared with others, and in this case will be copied to the tablet.
 Below when it talks about a public key file, this is the file it's talking about.

+Note that if you have an ED25519 key pair, the files will be named `id_ed25519` and `id_ed25519.pub`.

 ## Accessing the tablet via SSH